Enjoying Playing Games on a Budget: Tips for Families and Community Groups

 - Dec 28, 2025

-- 3 min read
+- 4 min read

 Whatever your situation, games can get pricey.
-You spot a shiny new box, fall in love with the artwork, and suddenly your wallet is a little lighter before you’ve even read the rules.
+You spot a shiny new box, fall in love with the artwork, and suddenly your wallet feels a little lighter before you’ve even read the rules.

 But here’s the good news: you don’t need a big budget to enjoy great games.

-With a bit of creativity (and a willingness to have a rummage), you can play loads of brilliant games without spending much at all.
+With a bit of creativity (and a willingness to have a rummage), you can play brilliant games without spending much at all.

-Swap for a new to you
+Swap for a New-to-You Game

 One of the easiest ways to play new games is to swap with friends.
-Most people own at least one game they bought with good intentions and then never quite got around to playing again.
+Most people own at least one game they bought with good intentions but never quite got around to playing again.
 Sound familiar?
 A simple game swap lets everyone try something new without spending a penny.

 You can do a casual one-off exchange, rotate games every few months, or even create a shared “game library” with friends.
 Old favourites get a second life, and your shelf stays interesting.
+Plus, it’s a great way to spark conversations and share recommendations!

 Ask Behind the Counter